Revisiting early afterglows of gamma-ray bursts with finite-thickness ejecta: Implications from XRF 080330 and GRB 080710: Discussion

 Both analytical and numerical studies have demonstrated that assuming an infinitesimally thin emission region leads to a systematic underestimation of the cooling frequency $\nu_c$ \citep{granot2002b, kusafuka_inprep}.
 Since the synchrotron flux at frequencies above the cooling break scales as $F_\nu \propto F_{\nu,\max}\nu_c^{1/2}$, an underestimated $\nu_c$ directly results in an underestimation of the flux density in the high-frequency regime.

 For XRF 080330, the X-ray band is located above the cooling frequency in our primary result.
-As a consequence, the model X-ray flux density may be systematically underestimated.
+Figure~\ref{fig:080330_SED} shows the spectral energy distributions (SEDs) corresponding to our primary result at four epochs.
+The cooling frequency is located at approximately $\nu_c\sim 10^{16}$~Hz, while the X-ray band ($\sim 10^{18}$~Hz) lies above the cooling break.
+In this regime, the model X-ray flux density may be systematically underestimated.
 Indeed, as shown in Fig.~\ref{fig:080330_result_lc}, the theoretical light curve in the X-ray band is approximately a factor of two lower than the observed flux.
+Since the synchrotron flux above the cooling frequency scales as $F_\nu\propto \nu_c^{1/2}$, increasing $\nu_c$ by a factor of $\sim 4$ would increase the predicted X-ray flux by a factor of $\sim 2$.
+This corresponds to the level of discrepancy between the model prediction and the observed X-ray flux shown in Fig.~\ref{fig:080330_result_lc}.
+Therefore, the discrepancy may be alleviated by adopting a more accurate treatment of electron cooling that accounts for the finite radial extent of the emission region.